rlunde/writertoys/devlog.md

 WRITERTOYS_SETTINGS that holds the path to the file.
 That has the API secrets and database password, etc. That I don't want to check in to github.

+I should make a log of all the things that should just happen, but don't because they're all things you have to go learn in their own context.

+You should be able to:
+  a) select heroku from a dropdown list, then fill out credentials
+  b) select postgres from a dropdown list, then fill out credentials
+  c) select Facebook and Twitter (etc.) from a dropdown list, and be guided through getting app IDs, etc.
+  d) generate code that makes a basic app, including authentication with Oauth2, login/password

+I'm not going to do that now, for this, but it's obviously something that could accelerate new projects a great deal.